top of page

 homebuttonwhite.png

-"DEAR MR ANDREWS"- IS A SERIES OF MASOCHISTIC MISSIVES ADDRESSED TO AN UNLIKELY CRUSH.
-WE COULD CALL IT A MEMOIR WITH PICTURES BUT MIND VOMIT IS A TRUER TERM.
-ASIDES FROM CHAOTIC, IT'S A CRITIQUE OF SUGAR-DATING CULTURE AND A CALL TO ARMS IN FAVOUR OF SEX WORKERS' RIGHTS.
+"DEAR MR ANDREWS"- IS A MASOCHISTIC CRUSH MASTICATED TO THE BITTER END.
+IT COULD BE DUBBED A MEMOIR WITH PICTURES BUT MIND VOMIT IS A TRUER TERM.
+ASIDES FROM CHAOS, IT'S A CRITIQUE OF SUGAR-DATING CULTURE AND A CALL TO ARMS FOR DECRIMINALISATION OF SEX WORK.

 threegraces_black thick.png